trambarhq/relaks-django-data-source/README.md

 Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b
 ```

-The default matches what Django REST Framework's [TokenAuthentication scheme](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication) uses.
+The default matches what the Django REST Framework's [TokenAuthentication scheme](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication) uses.
 You don't need to supply this unless you have subclassed `TokenAuthentication` and changed the keyword to something else.

 ### baseURL